All of My Life (The Carpenters song)

 "All of My Life" is a ballad written by Richard Carpenter.
 The Carpenters recorded it for their debut album, Offering.
+It is one of only two tracks on which Karen Carpenter is recorded playing the bass guitar.

 It was later used as the B-side to "We've Only Just Begun" single.

 Richard Carpenter did a remix of the song in 1987 with crisper vocals, a different electric piano, and more reverberation.
 It was released on the From the Top box set in 1991.